Martin County School Board lays out plan for next semester

 Students are just weeks away from wrapping up an unprecedented first semester of school.

-Following the state’s order announced Monday, requiring schools to remain open and increase oversight into students’ success at home with remote learning, the school board discussed how to move forward.
+Following the state's order requiring schools to remain open and increase oversight into students' success at home with remote learning, the school board discussed how to move forward.

 Martin County will follow the order and continue to give families the option to choose whether to send students to school in-person or remotely.